surniaulula/wpsso-strip-schema-microdata/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png">

+**Is your Schema *Microdata* getting in the way of Google reading its preferred Schema JSON-LD markup?**

-<p><strong>Do you need to fix incorrect Schema Microdata in your theme templates?</strong></p>
+**Do you need to remove incorrect / complete Schema *Microdata* from your theme templates?**

-<p><strong>Do you need to remove Schema Microdata markup added by 3rd party plugins?</strong></p>
+**Do you need to remove Schema *Microdata* added by 3rd party plugins from your content?**

-<p><strong>Do you prefer the <em>Google recommended</em> Schema JSON-LD markup standard?</strong></p>

-<p><strong>Is Pinterest picking up duplicate / incorrect Schema from your theme templates?</strong></p>
+**Is Pinterest picking up duplicate / incorrect Schema from your theme templates?**

-<p><strong>Are you using the <a href="https://wordpress.org/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup</a> extension for Google SEO</strong> and want to remove the old Schema Microdata from your theme templates?</p>
+**Are you using the [WPSSO Schema JSON-LD Markup](https://wordpress.org/plugins/wpsso-schema-json-ld/) extension for better SEO** (and want to remove the old Schema Microdata from your theme templates)?

-<p>The WPSSO Strip Schema Microdata extension removes Schema Microdata markup from the webpage body section, leaving the <em>Google recommended</em> Schema JSON-LD markup and Schema meta tags in the head section untouched.
-WPSSO SSM filters the webpage content <em>dynamically</em>, allowing you to activate / deactivate the extension as desired to enable / disable the removal of Schema Microdata.
-A "Strip Microdata" settings page allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section as well (disabled by default).</p>
+The WPSSO Strip Schema Microdata extension removes Schema Microdata markup from the webpage body section, leaving the (*Google preferred and recommended*) Schema JSON-LD markup and Schema meta tags in the head section untouched.
+WPSSO SSM filters the webpage content dynamically, allowing you to activate / deactivate the extension as desired to enable / disable the removal of Schema Microdata.
+A "Strip Microdata" settings page allows you to enable the removal of duplicate / conflicting meta tags from the webpage head section as well.

-<p><strong>The WPSSO SSM filters are very fast</strong> – generally running in under 0.003 seconds – and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless you need it.
-If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards – but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)</p>
+WPSSO SSM filters are very fast &mdash; generally running in under 0.003 seconds &mdash; and enabling the removal of duplicate meta tags won't add much to this, but I would suggest not enabling that feature unless required.
+If your theme and/or other plugins are adding duplicate meta tags, it's always best to disable them at their source instead of filtering them out afterwards &mdash; but if that's not possible, then you should find this WPSSO SSM feature very useful. ;-)

+**Fast and coded for performance:**

+WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).
+They load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.

+Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).

 = How do you know what it's doing? ;-) =

-<p>WPSSO SSM includes a handy activity summary at the bottom of each webpage (as a hidden HTML comment) to inform you of how many matches it removed, and how long it took.
-Use your browser's "View Source" feature and scroll down to the bottom of the webpage HTML source to review the activity summary.</p>
+WPSSO SSM includes a handy activity summary at the bottom of each webpage (as a hidden HTML comment) to inform you of how many matches it removed, and how long it took.
+Use your browser's "View Source" feature and scroll down to the bottom of the webpage HTML source to review the activity summary.

 <pre>
 &lt;!-- WpssoSsmFilters::strip_schema_microdata = 41 matches \